philipe-almeida/aacb-guide/README.md

-# AACB - Guide Website
+# AACB - Website Guide for Developers

 An website guide for developers to explain tricks for development meets accessibility guidelines for WCAG 2.0 content.